kdennn/EVcharging/README.md

-## Ev Chargers in Relation to Cencus Population Data
+## Ev Chargers in Relation to Population density Data
 ### currently work in progress

 As the Headline states goal of this is to learn Pandas, Geopandas, use of Datasets and plotting.